Philippe-Neveux/zenml-ml-forecast/README.md

 4. Run tests and linting
 5. Submit a pull request

-## License

-This project is for demonstration purposes.
-Please refer to the original [ZenML projects repository](https://github.com/zenml-io/zenml-projects/tree/main/retail-forecast) for licensing information.

 ## Support

 For questions about ZenML, visit the [ZenML documentation](https://docs.zenml.io/) or join the [ZenML Slack community](https://zenml.io/slack-invite/).